 Readers of the first Food of Love novel (The Prodigal Daughter is the second) will know Angelica's parents' story, and won't be surprised to find that her father Giovanni is beside himself to find his darling daughter throwing herself away on the charismatic but impossible Mario.

-Of course I know that not all options turn into films -- I've been here before and more often than not they can't raise the money, can't get the actors they want, or something.
-But at the moment it's honeymoon time, they love the book and are confident they can pull it off, so it's hard not to hope!
+Of course I know it's a long shot.
+I've had interest from production companies or broadcasters in my novels before but more often than not they can't raise the money, can't get the actors they want or something.
+But everyone I talk to is enthusiastic, so its hard not to hope!
 And would it not be great to start a new career, film writer, in my seventies?

 I set this website up in the hopes that it would persuade the world that I’m not a cook or restaurateur anymore, but now a full-time novelist.
-I doubt if it has done that.
-I still get more website requests for recipes than questions about how to be a published writer.
-But I do find myself doing far more talks about books than food these days, and I do have the occasional joy of a reader coming up to tell me that she (it’s usually a she) has read all my novels, and where is the next one?.
+But then I couldn't resist a bit of telly and went first onto The Great British Menu, and am now on The Great British Bake Off.
+So I doubt if anyone will ever think of me as anything but a cook.
+I do get occasional writing-related comments or tweets, or questions about how to be a published writer.
+But I still get more website requests for recipes or comments on the necklaces I wear in Bake Off than anything else.
+But I do find myself doing far more talks about books than food these days, and I do have the occasional joy of a reader coming up to tell me that she (it’s usually a she) has read all my novels, and where is the next one?

-And of course I still love cooking.
-So there are links to my other activities, past and present and to my blog, and the opportunity to tell me what you think.
+Of course I still love cooking.
+John and I have been married for a year now and having to do supper for a hubby has been a joy.
+My son and his family come down to us most weekends so I do a lot more home cooking than I did when I was a professional caterer.
+So this website will contain a lot of food chat as well as links to my other activities, past and present and to my blog, and the opportunity to tell me what you think.
 Of course I would prefer bouquets to brickbats, but any attention is better than none!
 It is better, as my partner John frequently remind me, that it is better to be looked over than over-looked!